NGPVAN/job-descriptions/advertisements/ngpvan/software team lead.md

 ##  Minimum Requirements For Resume Consideration

 You need at least two years of software engineering experience to be considered for this job.
-(We don't make exceptions to our minimum requirements for external candidates, and instead try to set them low enough to include all potentially qualified candidates.)
+(We don't make exceptions to our minimum requirements for external candidates, and instead try to set them low enough to include all potentially qualified applicants.)

 ## Useful Skills and Experience